 Tickets are non-refundable and cannot be exchanged.
-In the event of cancellation, a refund will be made.
+In the event of cancellation (other than force majeure), a refund of all bar the restoration levy and booking fee will be made.
 Lost tickets can be replaced at a cost of £1.50 – reprinted tickets will be held for collection only.
 All orders are subject to credit card approval and verification of billing address.
-Your credit card will not be charged until the end of the transaction The price of the ticket may include a Kings Theatre booking fee and a Kings Theatre building improvement fund fee
+Your credit card will not be charged until the end of the transaction the price of the ticket may include a Kings Theatre booking fee and a Kings Theatre building improvement fund fee

 Tickets sold or transferred for commercial gain by anyone other than the Kings Theatre or one of its authorised ticket sellers make the ticket void and the holder will be refused entry.